talkable/talkable-docs/source/web_hooks.rst

 service that tests your post-receive messages.

 1. Visit `Webhook Tester`_ and click **Copy** to copy the URL you are given.
-2. Open your site on Webhooks setup page.
+2. Open your site on Webhooks set up page.
 3. Click **New**.
 4. Select webhook type.
 5. Paste your Webhook Tester URL and save.